 Tips from a Timber Stain Pro

-Shari Steber, the co-owner of Timber Pro UV, has provided us with some tips to maintain beautiful timbers all year round.
-Timber Pro UV is an Oregon based company that specializes in making protective stains specifically for our Pacific Northwest climate.
+Shari Steber, the co-owner of Timber Pro UV, has provided us with some tips to maintain beautiful timbers.
+Post & beam construction requires the right products and application to maintain an attractive look year round, and Shari is an expert in the subject as she has worked with a wide range of clients on timber stains and coatings.
+Timber Pro UV is an Oregon based company that specializes in making protective stains, that hold up well in many climates, including the Pacific Northwest where it is manufactured.

 Unlike some protective stains, Timber Pro does not have a plastic look